Halcyon Days – The Bittersweet Love Story of Ceyx and Alcyone

 The Kingfisher Days

-But when Alcyone made her nest on the beach, the fierce waves of winter washed it away.
+However, when Alcyone made her nest on the beach the fierce waves of winter washed it away.

-Again, Zeus’s heart softened and he ordered Aeolus, Alcyone’s father, to restrain his winds, which he kept imprisoned in a cave and calm the waves for fourteen days, seven before and seven after the winter solstice, in ancient Greece, the month of Poseidon, allowing Alcyone to lay her eggs.
+Again Zeus’s heart softened and he ordered Aeolus, Alcyone’s father, to restrain his winds and calm the waves for fourteen days; seven before and seven after the winter solstice, which would allow Alcyone to lay her eggs.

-These fourteen days became known as the ‘Halcyon Days’.
+These fourteen days, when storms never occur, became known as the ‘Halcyon Days’.

-This then, is the story of the Halcyon days.
+This then is the bittersweet love story of Ceyx, Alcyone and the Halcyon days.

 You may also like...